AdventurousWebDesign/adventurouswebdesign.github.io/_work/pawparks.md

   company="Slobbr" %}

-Adding a [REST API][rest] to the web application was the next step, in order to support a native mobile app.
-Coordinating with an external iOS team, we defined API endpoints to power these web and iOS features simultaneously:
+Adding a [REST API][rest] to the web application was the next step.
+We did this in order support a native mobile app, too.
+Coordinating with an external iOS team, we defined API endpoints to power these web and iOS features
+simultaneously:

 <div class="uk-grid uk-grid-width-medium-1-2" data-uk-grid-margin data-uk-grid-match>
   <div>{% include card.html text="Geolocate-detected Check-Ins."